 Assorted sweets and special treats are a specialty of the occasion of Diwali — these include delectable 'gulab jamun' balls and 'barfi.'

 The festival has increased in popularity outside India, with annual celebrations taking place in communities in London, Sydney, and Toronto.

 The festival is just so lit

-No matter how old we get, we are always going to stare in awe at a good display of fireworks.
-Diwali lights up the streets with candles and lamps and this is the one night when stars are not lighting up the skies!
+No matter how old we get, we are always going to watch in awe at a good display of fireworks.
+Diwali lights up the streets with candles and lamps and this is the one night when the stars are not the only things lighting up the skies!